PierreDSTGer/LabVIEW_TheUltimateCLDPrepBook_Solutions/README.md

 ## 📂 Repository Structure

-Each folder contains only the **final VIs** as presented in the book:
-01 - ATM/
-02 - Boiler/
-03 - Car Wash/
-04 - Sprinkler Controller/
+This folder contains two folders.
+The first one contains the statements of each exercices + NI provided VIs and controls + NI solutions The second one contains the solutions presented in the book.

 ---

 ## 🛠 LabVIEW Version

 Compatible with **LabVIEW 2023+**
-(If needed, I can provide versions saved for older LabVIEW releases.)

 ---